Captyon/captyon/README.md

   - Run find & replace over a subset or all captions.
 - Automatic captioning:
   - If you run a local Ollama model and configure the client to use it, auto-captioning can generate captions for images.
 Streaming responses are supported where available.
+- Cropping & regions:
+  - Use the crop overlay to define regions of interest; captioning and curation tools can operate on selected regions rather than the whole image.
 - Video handling:
   - Video items can include thumbnails; automatic captioning can be skipped for video items.
   - Server enforces `VIDEO_MAX_SIZE_MB` for inline video uploads to prevent huge payloads.